Diablo Rouge Clutches and Drive Belts

 The faces get oxidized – Being very careful while the engine is running and having the belt removed, I span a piece of emery cloth across the face and it polishes up nicely.
 Do this at your own risk.

 Ramp Plate screws bust off.
 Does your Primary Clutch have allen headed screws or hex headed bolts?
 If you have screws, those are original.
-If you have bolts, your clutch has been updated with a Service Bulletin (copy available in the technical packet).
+If you have bolts, your clutch has been updated with a Service Bulletin.
 I suggest not to reuse the screws and replace them if you remove them.
 When you put them back in, the torque spec is 2 foot pounds or 24 inch pounds.

 Clutch springs can break and the pins can get worn.
-If you are lucky, you can locate a spring/pin kit if needed.
+Spring/pin kits are available.

 Lubrication – I’m use a Comet Clutch Lubricant on the springs and rollers.
 Light oil or graphite would work too.

-The Secondary Clutch is known as a Salsbury 900 Series Torque Converter.
+The Secondary Clutch is also a 700 Series.

 These clutches are also fairly hardy, but if anything, the alignment pins come loose and that can be a problem.
 Looking at the above left picture, you can see the peened over rivet end of the spacer at 2:00 and 6:30.
 However, not the rivet at the 11:00 o’clock position.
 The rivet peen is coming apart and this rivet is loose.
 Pins can be replaced using shoulder bolts and once installed, cutting off the head.